List of characters in mythology novels by Rick Riordan: Jason Grace

-Jason Grace was a son of Jupiter and the mortal Beryl Grace, and the younger brother of Thalia Grace (Hunter of Artemis).
-He was raised by the wolf goddess Lupa and her pack, then later lived at Camp Jupiter, the Roman equivalent of Camp Half-Blood.
-Jason inherited many special powers from his father Jupiter like summoning lightning bolts, controlling winds, flying, summoning storm spirits, and creating different types of storms like thunderstorms, rainstorms, and hurricanes.
-Jason is also a master swordsman and spear user.
-He and Thalia are reunited in The Lost Hero, and Thalia later reveals that their mother told her that Jason was dead, and that this was what finally drove her to leave home.
-Also in The Lost Hero, he begins a romantic relationship with Piper McLean.
-In The Blood of Olympus, it is revealed that Beryl Grace had become a mania, or spirit of madness.
+Jason Grace was a son of Jupiter and the mortal Beryl Grace, and the younger brother of Thalia.
+He was raised by the wolf goddess Lupa and her pack, then later lived at Camp Jupiter.
+Jason inherited many special powers from his father Jupiter like summoning lightning bolts; controlling winds; flying; summoning storm spirits; and creating different types of storms like thunderstorms, rainstorms, and hurricanes.
+Jason was also a master swordsman and spear user.
+He and Thalia are reunited in The Lost Hero.
+Thalia reveals that their mother told her that Jason was dead, and that this was what finally drove her to leave home.

-Jason is often described to be very handsome and attractive.
-He had blond hair, blue eyes, and a scar above his upper lip due to him attempting to eat a stapler at the age of two.
-By the age of fifteen, he had earned the rank of praetor and led the legion with his longtime partner, Reyna who eventually falls in love with him.
-Jason also coordinated the Roman camp's attack on the Titan force prior to the events of The Lost Hero: he led an assault against Mount Tamalpais/Othrys, a Titan stronghold, and defeated the Titan Krios in combat.
-Piper McLean describes Jason as a very rule- and duty-oriented person, though Terminus describes him as a "rule-flouter”.
-During The House of Hades, it is revealed that Jason has plans to return to Camp Jupiter to improve it with things he learned at Camp Half-Blood.
-Later, during The Blood of Olympus, Jason decides to consider both the Greek and Roman traditions as part of his heritage.
-He becomes the Pontifex Maximus, a role which sees him travel between Camp Half-Blood and Camp Jupiter to build shrines for every god and goddess in the pantheon.
+Jason was often described to be attractive.
+He had blond hair, blue eyes, and a scar above his upper lip due to him attempting to eat a stapler when he was two.
+By the age of fifteen, he had earned the rank of praetor and led the legion with his longtime partner, Reyna, who eventually fell in love with him.
+Jason also coordinated the Roman camp's attack on the Titan force prior to the events of The Lost Hero; he led an assault against Mount Tamalpais/Othrys and defeated the Titan Krios in combat.
+Piper describes Jason as a very rule- and duty-oriented person, though Terminus describes him as a "rule-flouter".
+In The Blood of Olympus, Jason becomes the Pontifex Maximus.

-Jason is killed due to a spear stabbing him between his shoulder blades during The Burning Maze by the Roman Emperor Caligula after sacrificing himself to save Piper, Apollo, and Meg.
-His death is avenged by Frank Zhang in The Tyrant's Tomb with Frank telling Caligula that it is for Jason.
-Jason is given a state funeral in New Rome overseen by Apollo.
-In The Tower of Nero, Nico senses that Jason has likely moved on to either Elysium or been reborn.
+Jason is killed due to a spear stabbing him between his shoulder blades during The Burning Maze by the Roman Emperor Caligula.